sekthor/qrquiz/README.md

-# qrquiz
+# QR Codes for self-assembly

-I have a lot of silly ideas.
+> A silly app, that corrupts a QR code containing a secret.
-This is one of them:
+> To reveal it, you must reassemble the QR by correctly solving a quiz.

-> "Solve a quiz, where the answers you give affect the pixels of a QR code.
-If it scans, you solved it correctly."
+## How it works

-This app
+This app...

 - allows you to create a quiz
   - with multiple choice answers